apache/horaedb/docs/rfcs/20220702-prometheus-read-extension.md

 # Details
 The proposed architecture contains three parts `Prometheus`, `CeresDB`, and `Query Frontend`.
 They can be combined in two ways.

 One is to deploy them together in a single node.
 This node provides Prometheus service via `Query Frontend` and the other two components are internal.
-This requires `CeresDB` server to implements `Prometheus`' remote storage interface, and can communicate with `Query Frontend`.
+This requires `CeresDB` server to implement `Prometheus`' remote storage interface, and can communicate with `Query Frontend`.

 ```plaintext
                 Prometheus